tlaplus/CommunityModules/README.md

 If you have one or more snippets, operators, or modules you'd like to share, please open an issue or create a pull request.
 Before submitting your operator or module, please consider adding documentation.
 The more documentation there is, the more likely it is that someone will find it useful.

+If you change an existing module please check all tests that check for an `AssertError`.
+An assertion contains the line in which the original operator was defined.
+Even an unrelated change further up in the file might have changed the line number and could lead to a failing test case.

 Test
 ------------
 Run